vfarcic/vfarcic.github.io/chaos/what.md

 Finally, we want to reduce the blast radius.
 In the beginning, we want to start small and to have a relatively small blast radius of the things that might explode.
 And then, over time, as we are increasing confidence in our work, we might be expanding that radius.
 Eventually, we might reach the level when we're doing experiments across the whole system, but that comes later.
 In the beginning, we want to start small.
 We want to be tiny.

-The summary of the principles we discussed is as follows.
+So, the summary of the principles is:

 * **Build a hypothesis around steady-state**
 * **Simulate real-world events**